Differential orbifold K-Theory: Push-forward and -product

-Let $p\colon W\to B$ be a proper submersion between orbifolds with closed fibres with a topological $K$-orientation.
-We choose a differential $K$-orientation which refines the topological $K$-orientation.
-In this case we say that $p$ is differentiably $K$-oriented. \begin{ddd} We define the push-forward $\hat p_!\colon \hat K(W)\to \hat K(B)$ to be the map induced by (\ref{eq300}) for some choice of a representative of the differential $K$-orientation \end{ddd} We also have well-defined maps
+Let $p\colon W\to B$ be a representable morphism between orbifolds which is a locally trivial fibre bundle with closed fibres and equipped with a topological $K$-orientation.
+We choose a differential $K$-orientation which refines the given topological $K$-orientation.
+In this case we say that $p$ is differentiably $K$-oriented. \begin{ddd} We define the push-forward $\hat p_!\colon \hat K(W)\to \hat K(B)$ to be the map induced by (\ref{eq300}) for some choice of a representative of the differential $K$-orientation and $a > 0$. \end{ddd} We also have well-defined maps

 Let us state the result about the compatibility of $p_!$ with the structure maps of differential $K$-theory as follows. \begin{prop} The following diagrams commute: